alexs2112/University-Notes/CPSC471/06 - Relational Algebra.md

 ### EQUIJOIN
  - The most common use of join involves join conditions with *equality comparisons (=)* only
- - In the result of an EQUIJOIn, we always have one or more pairs of attributes (whose names do not need to be identical) that have identical values in every tuple
+ - In the result of an EQUIJOIN, we always have one or more pairs of attributes (whose names do not need to be identical) that have identical values in every tuple

 ### NATURAL JOIN
  - Special form of EQUIJOIN, denoted by *